The 4 Enabling DisciplinesDexterity

-Whether silos or tokotsubo, the phenomenon is clear – the lack of coordination and collaboration can have a destructive effect.
 The story of Sony is particularly illustrative.
-In 1999, Sony had all the advantages imaginable to create a successor to the Walkman for the internet age.
+In 1999, Sony had all the advantages imaginable to create a successor to the Walkman for the digital age.
 Introduced in the 1980s, the Sony Walkman had changed how millions of people listened to music.
 Sony had all the required technology in-house – the creative consumer engineers, a distinguished computing division and expertise with video games.
-Moreover, it also created a significant music business in America when it acquired CBS records and obtained a 50% stake in BMG (Bertelsmann Music Group).
-The entertianment division of the Sony Music Entertainment Group engaged many well-known and popular artists such as Michael Jackson.
+In addition, it had created a significant music business in America when it acquired CBS records and obtained a 50% stake in BMG (Bertelsmann Music Group).
+The entertainment division of the Sony Music Entertainment Group engaged many well-known and popular artists such as Michael Jackson.

 Not only did Sony have all of these advantages.
-Actually it was first to market, by introducing products that addressed the new environment of the internet and high-speed connection networks.
+It was first to market, by introducing products which addressed the new environment of the internet and high-speed connection networks.
 In November of 1999, the CEO of Sony – Nobuyuki Idei – introduced not one but two devices – the “Memory Stick Walkman” and the “Vaio Music Clip”.
-Later Sony would also introduce a third device – the “Network Walkman”.
+Later Sony would introduce a third device – the “Network Walkman”.
 All these devices competed with each other in the marketplace worldwide.

 Why three devices?
 At that time Sony was completely fragmented.
 Different departments within Sony had each developed its own successor to the Walkman.
 All were using different proprietary technology.
 As a result, none of the devices were compatible with one another.
 In addition, none of departments had collaborated with the Sony Music Entertainment Group (SMEG).
 Why?
 Because the managers at SMEG were terrified about the potential impact of consumers downloading songs from the internet.
 What effect would this development have on their revenues and profits from the sales of records and compact discs?
 As a result, they refused to cooperate with the other departments in any way.

-In other words, everyone was caught protecting his own silo or octopus trap!
+In other words, everyone was caught protecting his/her own silo or octopus trap!

 Why did this happen?
 Traditionally, Sony had been run as one company under the leadership of Akio Morita and Masaru Ibuka.
 Sony was known for both its creativity and flexibility.
 Their successor Nobuyuki Idei reorganized the business in 1994.
 The technology sector was subdivided into eight stand-alone units.
 The music, movie, gaming, and insurance businesses were given substantial independence, essentially being run as separate businesses.
 Each “company” had its own top management which was judged on the basis of its P&L performance.

-Few organizations can afford to alllow themselves to become fragmented through silos during the current wave of rapid change and contuínual innovation.
-The practice of systemic dialogue as developed by Ensemble Enabler is one of the most effective ways to break-down this kind of silo thinking and recover the sense of wholeness for employees in the organization.
+Few organizations can afford to allow themselves to become fragmented through silos during the current wave of rapid change and continual innovation.
+The practice of dialogue as developed by Ensemble Enabler is one of the most effective ways to break-down this kind of silo thinking and recover the sense of wholeness for employees in the organization.